zoltun-org/.github/profile/README.md

 frills and setup.
 For when you just want to ask a few question or do some work - and maybe you want it to match the wallpaper.

-Has a built in markdown parser.
+Has a built in markdown parser including code highlighting in Consola (monospace).

 Comes with several themes but you can customize the themes and colors to your liking too.